 - Improve the returns process: Create an official policy and make sure staff and customers are made aware of that policy.
 Then hold them accountable for sticking to it.

-- Get your team involved: Employees are the first line of defense for retailers and their assets.
+- Involve your team: Employees are the first line of defense for retailers and their assets.
 Train them on how to prevent shrink and make sure they feel valued so they don’t willingly steal.

 - Consider the physical space: Make it difficult for items to go missing.